drincoxyz/balance/readme.md

 The first teams in the list are considered the most over-balanced teams, while the last teams are the most under-balanced teams, in terms of player count.

-Each entry in this list contains a number that represents how many less players that team has compared to the most over-balanced team(s).
-As you go down the list, this number will naturally decrease as it reaches the bottom (over-balanced).
+Each entry in this list contains a number that represents how many more players that team has compared to the most under-balanced team(s).
+As you go down the list, this number will naturally decrease as it reaches the bottom (under-balanced).

 While this library doesn't auto-balance the teams for you, this function is the real meat of the library, as it provides the information needed to do this on a per-gamemode basis.